-Mineral Resources refer to useful minerals, with solid state, liquid state, gaseity, due to the geological process.
-Minerals are important natural resources, and important material base for economic and social development.
-At present, there are more than 170 types of minerals discovered in China.
-They can be categorized into four groups: energy minerals (including coal, petroleum, natural gas and terrestrial heat), metallic minerals (including iron, manganese, copper, lead and bauxite), nonmetallic minerals (including diamond, limestone and clay), and water/gas related minerals (including ground water, mineral water and carbon dioxide).
-Metallic minerals can be further classified as ferrous, non-ferrous, noble metal, rare metal, rare earth and dispersed metals.
+Mineral Resources refer to the useful natural resources with solid state, liquid state, gaseity, which is formulated by the geological process, At present, there are 173 kinds of minerals discovered in China, classified into four categories: energy minerals (covering coal, oil and natural gas), metallic minerals (covering iron ore, manganese ore, copper, lead and bauxite), nonmetallic minerals (covering phosphorite, potash and fluorspar), and water/gas related minerals (covering mineral water, carbon dioxide and helium).
+Metallic minerals can be classified into six sub-categories based on its material composition and properties: ferrous, non-ferrous, noble metal, rare metal, rare earth and dispersed metals.

 Reserves are the economically recoverable part of the proved and/or controlled resources, are estimated after pre feasibility study, feasibility study or equivalent technical and economic evaluation, fully considering possible ore loss and dilution, and rational use of conversion factors, which meet the technical feasibility and economic rationality of mining.
-Oil and natural gas are the remaining proved technical recoverable
+The data for oil and gas (oil, natural gas, coalbed methane, and shale gas) reserves are remaining proved technically recoverable reserves as per Classifications for Petroleum Resources and Reserves (GB/T 19492-2020) and those of other minerals are the total of proved reserves and probable reserves as per Classifications for Mineral Resources and Mineral Reserves (GB/T 17766-2020).